 Like the name says, you Hide and your dog Seeks.
 This is also very good for Recall.
 I usually use the cue ” Come “.
 You can use your dogs name followed by the cue ” come ” or whichever cue you use for recall.
 Start by doing it at home.
 Also a very good way to practice your dog’s ” waits “.
 Ask your dog to wait and off you go.
 Once you have spotted the perfect hiding spot, call your dog and wait to see what happens.
 If you see it’s taking a while, give some help and call your dog again.

 Dog day cares are a very good way to stimulate your dog both physically and mentally but it needs to be the right one.
-Having your dog at a day care just for the sake of running around and being left to their own devices it’s a NO NO. Unfortunately that tends to happen so it is very important you do your research and find out the best dog day care camp for your dog ( Please add link to how to choose the best dog day care ).
+Having your dog at a day care just for the sake of running around and being left to their own devices it’s a NO NO. Unfortunately that tends to happen so it is very important you do your research and find out the best dog day care camp for your dog.
 How will your dog be stimulated ?
 What activities do they do?
 Ratio of dogs per handler?
 Canine First Aid Course?
 Make sure you know the answers to these questions.
 After all it is your dog and you want the best for your 4 pawed family member.